projectcalico/calico/calico/reference/host-endpoints/objects.md

 description: To protect a host interface, start by creating a host endpoint object in etcd.
 canonical_url: '/reference/host-endpoints/objects'
 ---

-For each host endpoint that you want {{site.prodname}} to secure, you'll need to create a host endpoint object in etcd.
+/nFor each host endpoint that you want {{site.prodname}} to secure, you'll need to create a host endpoint object in etcd.
 Use the `calicoctl create` command to create a host endpoint resource (`HostEndpoint`).